-Further information (optional)
+Further information

-We manage to afford all the above by supplementing the PP grant with our own budget funding (including catch up premium).
-As this figure is not set year on year and the catch-up premium is potentially a 'one off', the decision has been made not to create a three-year forecast.
+We manage to afford all the above by supplementing the PP grant with our own budget Funding.
+As this figure is not set year on year the decision has been made not to do a three-year forecast.

-Most of our planned actions will continue into 2022-23 but the one-year plan allows us time to reflect and measure impact year and year.
+The majority of our planned actions will continue into 2024-25 but the one-year plan allows us time to reflect and evaluate impact year on year.